-Following the acquisition of Ezbuy in 2018, we operate and offer services in a number of jurisdictions around the world, including various countries in South and Southeast Asia, representing several developing countries with evolving legal frameworks and government policies.
-We may be affected by numerous, and sometimes conflicting, legal and regulatory regimes, including: changes in tax rates and tax laws or their interpretation, including changes related to tax holidays or tax incentives; trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment, including export controls and economic sanctions laws; unexpected changes in regulatory requirements; political conditions and events, including embargoes; different liability standards and legal systems that may be less developed and less predictable than those in the United States, restrictive actions by governments that could limit our ability to provide services in specific countries; and potential noncompliance with a wide variety of laws and regulations.
-We must also manage: social, political, labor and economic conditions in a specific country or region; difficulties in staffing and managing local operations difficulties in penetrating new markets because of established and entrenched competitors, uncertainties of obtaining data and creating products and services that are relevant to particular geographic markets; lack of recognition of our brands, products or services, unavailability of joint venture partners or local companies for acquisition, restrictions or limitations on outsourcing contracts or services abroad, differing levels of data privacy and intellectual property protection in various jurisdictions; potential adverse tax consequences on the repatriation of funds and from taxation reform affecting multinational companies and exposure to adverse government action in countries where we may conduct reporting activities.
+Our employees are mainly located in China and Singapore, but we sell our products to over 140 countries.
+We may be affected by numerous, and sometimes conflicting, legal and regulatory regimes, including: changes in tax rates and tax laws or their interpretations, including changes related to tax holidays or tax incentives; trade protection laws, policies and measures, and other regulatory requirements affecting trade and investment, including export controls and economic sanctions laws; unexpected changes in regulatory requirements; political conditions and events, including embargoes; different liability standards and legal systems that may be less developed and less predictable than those in the United States, restrictive actions by governments that could limit our ability to provide services in specific countries; and potential non-compliance with a wide variety of laws and regulations.
+We must also manage: social, political, labor and economic conditions in a specific country or region; difficulties in penetrating new markets because of established and entrenched competitors, uncertainties of obtaining data and creating products and services that are relevant to particular geographic markets; lack of recognition of our brands, products or services, unavailability of joint venture partners or local companies for acquisition, restrictions or limitations on outsourcing contracts or services abroad, differing levels of data privacy and intellectual property protection in various jurisdictions; potential adverse tax consequences on the repatriation of funds and from taxation reform affecting multinational companies and exposure to adverse government action in countries where we may conduct reporting activities.
 Because of the varying degrees of development of the legal systems of the countries in which we operate, local laws might be insufficient to protect our rights.
 Compliance with diverse legal and regulatory requirements is costly, time-consuming and requires significant resources.
-Violations could result in significant fines or monetary damages, criminal sanctions, prohibitions or restrictions on doing business and damage to our reputation.
-In addition, the developing countries in which we operate may continue to undergo changes in political, economic and social conditions, as well as legal developments and government policies.
-We cannot assure you that any future changes will not materially and adversely affect our business, financial condition and results of operations.
+Violations could result